-and the Next Generation Air Transportation (NextGen) program.
-The Committee supports NASA's FY 12 budget request of \$18.7 billion, the same amount appropriated by Congress for FY IO and continued thus far in FY II.
+The Committee supports NASA's FY12 budget request of \$18.7 billion, the same amount appropriated by Congress for FY 10 and continued thus far in FY11.

 NASA's budget requests also display budget assumptions for the succeeding four out-years, giving Congress an indication of near-term spending plans for programs, projects and activities.
-The FY 12 budget request assumes a flat spending profile through FY 16, while last year's budget (and associated out-years) assumed annual increases such that by FY 16, NASA would be receiving over \$20 billion annually.
-The potential savings indicated in the FY 12 budget request would, in the aggregate, save \$3.8 billion for FY 12 FY 14, compared to last year's budget request.
-NASA's FY 12 request qualified their out-year assumptions as "notional."
-However, NASA's "notional" assumptions are significantly higher than the corresponding numbers used in OMB's FY 12 U.S. Budget request (OMB's Blue Books) by an aggregate of \$2.3 billion.
-NASA officials advised the Committee that they are using their higher out-year assumptions for planning purposes.
-Requested funding layele
+The FY12 budget request assumes a flat spending profile projects and activities.
+The FY12 budget request assumes a flat spending profile through FY 16, while last year's budget (and associated out-years) assumed annual increases such that by FY 16, NASA would be receiving over \$20 billion annually.
+The potential savings indicated in the FY12 budget request would, in the aggregate, save \$3.8 billion for FY 12-FY 14, compared to last year's budget request.

-NASA's FY 12 request qualified their out-year assumptions as "notional."
-However, NASA's "notional" assumptions are significantly higher than the corresponding numbers used in OMB's FY 12 U.S. Budget request (OMB's Blue Books) by an aggregate of \$2.3 billion.
-NASA officials advised the Committee that they are using their higher out-year assumptions for planning purposes.
-Requested funding levels for NASA's space science program are relatively flat, going up an. additional \$11 million between the FY II and FY 12 requests, amounting to a 0.2% increase.
-Within the Science Mission Directorate (SMD), the James Webb Space Telescope (JWST) has run into serious cost and schedule challenges.
+NASA's FY12 request qualified their out-year assumptions as "notional."
+However, NASA's "notional" assumptions are significantly higher than the corresponding numbers used in OMB's FY12 U.S. Budget request (OMB's Blue Books) by an aggregate of \$2.3 billion.
+NASA officials advised the Committee that they are using their higher out-year assumptions for planning numposes.
+Requested funding levels for

+NASA's space science program are relatively flat, going up an additional \$11 million between the FY11 and FY12 requests, amounting to a 0.2 percent increase.
+Within the Science Mission Directorate (SMD), the James Webb Space Telescope (JWST) has run into serious cost and schedule abellances.
+NASA is intent on final for the serious cost and schedule abellances. has run into serious cost and schedule challenges.
 NASA is intent on finding resources within the SMD account to remedy the problem, a solution we endorse.
-With respect to Earth Science, which is a program within SMD, in the FY 11

-With respect to Earth Science, which is a program within SMD, in the FY 11 budget request (including the out years) Committee Republicans took exception to significant increases in its funding profile.
+With respect to Earth Science, which is a program within SMD, in the FY11 budget request (including the out years) Committee Republicans took exception to significant increases in its funding profile.
 We were concerned that the balance of funding within the SMD was getting out of balance to the detriment of the other SMD programs.
 This year's request (including the out years) for Earth Science is substantially reduced.
 To stay within this profile, NASA is delaying start of two Earth Science missions (CLARREO and DESDynI).
 We support this change.
-The meet trevulling careat of this year's request lies within the order of support